 - External Linking Policy

-- Health Disclaimers (e.g. if your website provides general health or medical content)
+- Financial Disclaimers (e.g. if your website or blog provides general money-making advice)

 Disclosure Pages – Types